IntersectMBO/formal-ledger-specifications/CONTRIBUTING.md

 `nix-shell` provides Agda complete with the correct dependencies.
 So you should be able to run your preferred editor within `nix-shell` and it should see the required `agda` executable.

+## Working on libraries

+To work simultaneously on the ledger and one of its dependencies, the easiest way to do this is to remove the library from the ledger's `.agda-lib` file and add its path to the `include:` section.
+Then, when finished, push the changes to the library, then update `default.nix` to point to your new commit.

+Warning: Don't forget to update the SHA when updating `default.nix`.
+Nix will fail silently on your local machine if you do that.
+Just change a few characters, run `nix-build -A ledger` and nix will tell you the correct hash to put there.

 ## Building the PDF quickly

 The Makefile can be used to build the PDF without having to build everything else.
 Either run `make` from within `nix-shell`, or use